ansible/ansible/rst/modules.rst

 *pkg*:

-* A package name or package specifier with version, like foo=1.0
+* A package name or package specifier with version, like `foo`, or `foo=1.0` to install a specific version of the foo package.

 *state*: